 A flysheet can also be helpful for horses with really sensitive skin.
 This lightweight mesh blanket protects the horse’s coat from the sun and also reduces the number of bug bites he gets.

 Using fly spray regularly is another way to keep flies from biting and pestering your horse as much.
 A thorough spray in the morning and evening is a good routine to get into.
 Depending on when and where you ride, you might want to spray when you saddle up, too.
 If you want your fly spray to last through a long ride where your horse is sweating, look for special “sweat-resistant” formulas.
 Otherwise, give your horse a fresh application of fly spray after riding.

 Good manure management is another way to help decrease flies around the barn.
 This means keeping your horse’s stall as clean as possible and having the muck heap far away from the barn and the pasture.
 Picking up manure piles periodically in small paddocks and pastures helps decrease areas where flies feed and breed.

-Your horse loses a lot of water through sweating and breathing hard during summer exercise.
+Another key tip for summer horse care is that your horse loses a lot of water through sweating and breathing hard during summer exercise.
 Even if your horse is really hot after a ride, always let him drink.
 Keeping a hot horse from drinking can cause dehydration and muscle cramps and can even contribute to colic.